AllisterRutledge/SMBAbundanceData/README.md

   -it only copies over data from occupancy that has nothing in the "Proofed by" column.

-Repository intended for use by LSU Secretive Marsh Bird research project to allow increase accuracy and speed of data entry.
+Repository intended for use by LSU Secretive Marsh Bird research project to increase accuracy and speed of data entry.